OpenACC/openacc-best-practices-guide/06-Loops.markdown

 ***NOTE: Because this case study features optimization techniques, it is necessary to perform optimizations that may be beneficial on one hardware, but not on others.
-This case study was performed using the PGI 2020 compiler on an NVIDIA Volta V100 GPU.
+This case study was performed using the NVHPC compiler on an NVIDIA Volta V100 GPU.
 These same techniques may apply on other architectures, particularly those similar to NVIDIA GPUs, but it will be necessary to make certain optimization decisions based on the particular accelerator in use.***